NikitaLukashev/ML-FastApi-deployment/README.md

 table by foreign key model_id from predictions table and primary key id from snapshots table.
 And so retrieve all prediction by model and start AB test.

-# To Improve
+# Todo
- - Add a crossvalidation score for each model into the db
- - Refactor dockerfile and docker compose to make build faster
+ - refactor dockerfile and docker compose to make build faster
  - use pipenv and pyenv instead of pip
- - add more test
- - use async await syntaxe in asynchronious train call
  - add docstring
  - add typing